-- Make sure our council is a caring, competent and collaborative organisation that puts people at the heart of everything we do. - 2.2.26.
-At the Full Council meeting on the 19th March 2019 councillors adopted a notice of motion to declare a climate emergency in Portsmouth23.
+- 2.2.25.
+The City Council has five corporate priorities as follows: - Make Portsmouth a city that works together, enabling communities to thrive and people to live healthy, safe and independent lives; - Encourage regeneration built around our city's thriving culture, making Portsmouth a great place to live, work and visit; - Make our city cleaner, safer and greener; - Make Portsmouth a great place to live, learn and play, so our children and young people are safe, healthy and positive about their futures; and - Make sure our council is a caring, competent and collaborative organisation that puts people at the heart of everything we do. - 2.2.26.
+At the Full Council meeting on the 19th March 2019 councillors adopted a notice of motion to declare a climate emergency in Portsmouth.
 On 24th July 2019 the Cabinet approved proposals to respond the declaration of the climate emergency. - 2.2.27.
-The A City to Share was published by Portsmouth Cycling Campaign in 201426 and subsequently adopted by the City Council.
+A City to Share was published by Portsmouth Cycling Campaign in 2014 and subsequently adopted by the City Council.
 It has the vision for Portsmouth to become the pre-eminent cycling city of the UK.
-It sets five objectives: a safer city; improved health outcomes; a stronger local economy; a better environment and a fairer, more liveable city - with a series of short and long-term actions against each objective. - 2.2.28.
+It sets five objectives: a safer city; improved health outcomes; a stronger local economy; a better environment and a fairer, more liveable city with a series of short and long-term actions against each objective. - 2.2.28.
 The strategy included the following infrastructure-related actions: - Develop protected superhighways for cyclists serving the major routes into the city in the West, Centre and East of the Island following or mirroring the A-roads that provide access for motorists, providing similar direct and uninterrupted connectivity that motorists enjoy.
 These will offer physical measures to prevent collisions between cyclists, motorists and pedestrians; - Develop the north-south cycle superhighways into network of direct, high capacity, joined-up consistent cycle tracks.
 These will provide connectivity to residential streets giving safe cycle access to every property This will include Dutch-style fully segregated lanes and junctions; mandatory cycle lanes, semi-segregated from traffic; and a network of direct back street Quietway routes on our 20mph residential streets; - Implement a network of direct, high capacity, joined-up consistent cycle tracks designed to safely accommodate the young, the old and the less able-bodied as well as fit adult cyclists; - Develop visitor hubs for cyclists with provision for cycling storage and designated cycle paths suitable for all in green areas e.g. Baffins Pond, Hilsea Lines; - Develop quietways and greenways following the city's coastlines and connecting to visitor destinations.
-As flood defences are renewed cycle routes will be integrated along the coast of the island; and - Consult on Mini-Holland schemes in Town Centres (e.g. Southsea, North End, Cosham) to become hubs for visitors walking, cycling and arriving by bus. - 2.2.29.
-Stakeholders have also published documents outlining their vision for walking and cycling in the city, as follows: - London Road Cycle Inspiration Study (Cycling UK 2018)24; and Streets for People (Portsmouth Friends of the Earth, 2019)25.
+As flood defences are renewed cycle routes will be integrated along the coast of the island; and - Consult on Mini-Holland schemes in Town Centres (e.g. Southsea, North End, Cosham) to become hubs for visitors walking, cycling and arriving by bus.

+- 2.2.29.
+Stakeholders have also published documents outlining their vision for walking and cycling in the city, as follows: - London Road Cycle Inspiration Study (Cycling UK 2018); and - Streets for People (Portsmouth Friends of the Earth, 2019).